Areas of Study Schedule A Visit Virtual Tour Request Info Apply Now

 Career Accomplishments

-Dr. Lee earned her Doctor of Musical Arts in Piano Performance at the University of Missouri-Kansas City, her Master of Music and Performer’s Diploma at Indiana University.
-Before studying in the United States, she finished her Bachelor of Music from Sookmyung Women’s University in Seoul, South Korea, and graduated from the Chungnam Arts High School.
-Dr. Lee joined Washburn University as an Adjunct Instructor of Piano in Fall 2022.
-She also teaches at Cottey College as an Adjunct Assistant professor of Music, and works for the Puerto Rico Center for Collaborative Piano as a committee member.
+Dr. Lee earned her Doctor of Musical Arts in Piano Performance (with a Graduate Teaching Assistantship) at the University of Missouri-Kansas City with Dr. Thomas Rosenkranz and Dr. Robert Weirich.
+She studied at Indiana University (with an Associate Instructorship) for her Master of Music and Performer’s Diploma with Dr. Karen Shaw.
+Before studying in the United States, she finished her Bachelor of Music from Sookmyung Women’s University in Seoul, South Korea with Dr. Hyesoo Jeon, and graduated from the Chungnam Arts High School with Jinyi Yang.
+Prviously, she taught at Cottey College and Interlochen Arts Camp, and was a founding committee member of the Puerto Rico Center for Collaborative Piano.
+Dr. Lee currently teaches at Washburn University, and is a co-founder and member of KC Piano Duo.

 Related Links